sigcyc/ml_experiments/docs/initial_setup.md

 - clipboard, particular setup for clipboard

 ### Server side
 We first need to enable the x11 forwarding.
-A useuul webpage is [here](https://myshittycode.com/2022/02/23/gcp-accessing-gui-based-software-in-gce-from-mac-using-x11)
+A useful webpage is [here](https://myshittycode.com/2022/02/23/gcp-accessing-gui-based-software-in-gce-from-mac-using-x11)

 ### Client side
 `brew install xquartz`